"

 https://www.iom.int/procurement-opportunitiesCurrent job vacancies in various countries are posted online.

-http://www.iom.int/countriesSpanish and French versions of the Web site can be accessed by using language links at the top of the home page.
+https://www.iom.int/data-and-researchSpanish and French versions of the website can be accessed by using language links at the top of the home page, on its right side.

-http://www.iom.int/key-migration-termsOriginally known as the Provisional Intergovernmental Committee for the Movement of Migrants from Europe, the IOM got its start amidst the chaos and displacement caused by WWII.
-Today, the IOM is the leading international agency working to advance the understanding of migration issues, encourage social and economic development through migration, and uphold the human dignity and well-being of migrants.
-To learn more of the IOM story, which began in 1951, visit the "IOM History" page.
+http://www.iom.int/key-migration-termsOriginally known as the Provisional Intergovernmental Committee for the Movement of Migrants from Europe, the IOM got its start amidst the chaos and displacement of war.
+Today, the IOM is the leading international agency focusing on migration.
+To learn more of the IOM story, visit the "IOM History" page.

-http://www.iom.int/sites/default/files/Organigram.pdfThe IOM posts featured stories, news, radio and television interviews, and more on its Web site.
+https://www.iom.int/executive-summaries-and-management-responses-and-actionsThe IOM posts featured stories, news, situation reports, speeches, and statements on its website.

-http://www.iom.int/sites/default/files/about-iom/Coverage-of-ROs-Feb2016.pdfRegional office staff reviews and endorses projects and provides technical support to Country Offices.
+http://publications.iom.intRegional office personnel review and endorse projects and provide technical support to Country Offices.
 Descriptions of and contact information for the IOM's nine regional offices are available online.

 https://www.facebook.com/IOMThe IOM tweets announcements and other newsworthy items on Twitter.